naragurgel/workout_prescription/README.md

 ### Typography

--  typography has intuitive layout contribute to a clarity and ease of use throughout the website.
+-  The typography has intuitive layout contribute to a clarity and ease of use throughout the website.
 Montserrat-  Its clear letterforms and excellent readability make it suitable for important information and instructions related to workout plans.
 Roboto Condensed-  It is a condensed sans-serif font that offers a balance between professionalism and legibility.